Annual Copyright License

 - Chapter Title

-- Page # (even if a newspaper article, page numbers are necessary)
+- Page Number (even for newspaper articles, page numbers are necessary)

 - Publishing Company